spences10/blog.scottspence.me/posts/2018/2018-12-31-wsl-bootstrap-2019/index.md

 ```

 > To go from 16.04 to 18.04 try `do-release-upgrade` in the terminal.
+> be warned this takes considerably longer than just deleting the
+> current install of Ubuntu and starting again.

 Now that the base has been installed and updated we need to install
 the [build-essential] package in order to compile and build other